Decoding Zero-Confirmation Transactions

 What is a zero-confirmation transaction in Bitcoin?

-A zero-confirmation transaction is a transaction that has been broadcast to the Bitcoin network but has not yet been included in a block on the blockchain.
-This means it is unconfirmed and can be reversed, making it faster but less secure than a transaction that has been verified by miners.
+A zero-confirmation transaction is a transaction that has been broadcast to the Bitcoin network but has not yet been permanently recorded in a block on the blockchain.
+While this allows for nearly instant payment notifications, it carries a risk as the transaction is not yet final and could potentially be reversed.

 Are zero-confirmation transactions safe?